Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 This delicious falafel wrap recipe is healthy comfort food at its best!
-These crispy falafel patties are baked instead of fried, then wrapped in a whole wheat pita and topped with spinach, tomato, and a creamy hummus sauce.
-Vegan, easy to make gluten free, and totally family friendly!
+Crispy falafel patties are baked instead of fried, wrapped in a whole wheat pita, and topped with spinach, tomato, and a creamy hummus sauce.
+Vegan, easy to make gluten-free, and totally family-friendly!

 Homemade easy falafel wrap recipe on a white plate.

-Since I’d rather have a Greek falafel wrap more regularly than just “once in a while”, I realized that this was my opportunity to makeover the traditional falafel, by baking them instead of frying them, and they turned out GREAT.
+Since I’d rather have a Greek falafel wrap more regularly than just once in a while, I realized that this was my opportunity to makeover the traditional falafel, by baking them instead of frying, and they turned out GREAT.
+This recipe combines so many of my favorite ingredients and uses a light and easy-to-make hummus falafel wrap sauce.

 👩🏽🍳 Why This Recipe Works